Panthers-Labs-Pvt-Ltd/progressive.mind.framework/Product_Documentation.md

 Once onboarded, the data can be ingested.

+### API Service

+Before we get into any other service description, it is important to realize that all the Chimera services would API as base to interact with each other.
+Chimera API service is the core service that provides the RESTful API endpoints for all the Chimera services.
+The API service is responsible for handling user requests, authentication, authorization, and routing requests to the appropriate service.
+It also provides documentation for the API endpoints and allows users to interact with the platform programmatically.

+You can find more details in the [API_Service.md](API_Service.md) document.

+### Orchestration Service

+Before going to on Data Ingestion, Processing, Storage, and other services, we need to understand the Orchestration Services.
+Some of the popular orchestration frameworks are [Airflow](https://airflow.apache.org/), [Prefect](https://www.prefect.io/), and [Dagstar](https://dagster.io/).
+Customers can choose to use any of these orchestrators - all the other Chimera services would work just fine with minor configuration updates.
+We however, use [Temporal](https://temporal.io/) as default.
+The reason we chose Temporal is because of its architecture to manage failures, network outages, flaky endpoints, long-running processes and more, ensuring that Chimera workflows or pipeline never fail.

+Please see details in the [Orchestration_Service.md](Orchestration_Service.md) document.

 ### Data Ingestion

 Please see details in the [Data_Ingestion.md](Data_Ingestion.md) document.

 ### Data Processing

 Please see details in the [Data_Processing.md](Data_Processing.md) document.

 ### Data Storage

 Please see details in the [Data_Storage.md](Data_Storage.md) document.

 ### Data Access and Analysis

 Please see details in the [Data_Access_and_Analysis.md](Data_Access_and_Analysis.md) document.

 ### Data Governance

 Please see details in the [Data Governance](Data_Governance.md) document.

 ### Data Sharing and Distribution

 Please see details in the [Data_Sharing_and_Distribution.md](Data_Sharing_and_Distribution.md) document.

 ### Data Science and Machine Learning

 Please see details in the [Data_Science_and_Machine_Learning.md](Data_Science_and_Machine_Learning.md) document.

 ### Data Visualization

 Please see details in the [Data_Visualization.md](Data_Visualization.md) document.

 ### UI

 Please see details in the [UI.md](UI.md) document.

 ### Observability